adamnoto/bali/README.md

   txn.can?(:general_user, :delete)         # => false
 ```

-That is, `can?` and `cant?` can be used to test access permission with multiple roles.
+That is, we can check `can?` and `cant?` with multiple roles by passing array of roles to it.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/saveav/bali.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License